lichray/randint/paper/randint.md

 - Manually seedable.
 User can observe repeatability in a given thread, which is a typical demand for debugging.

 - Type-safe.
-No integral promotion.
+No integral promotion, no loss of distribution property during down-casting.
 For a given invocation, the inputs and the result have the same type.

 Two variants for the shuffling and sampling algorithms without the explicit